PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 #### Example: Download this file to the `/tmp` directory

-[This workflow](https://pipedream.com/@dylburger/example-download-an-image-to-tmp-p_KwC2Ad/edit) downloads an image passed as an `image` field in the form request to the [`/tmp` directory](workflows/steps/code/nodejs/working-with-files/#the-tmp-directory).
+[This workflow](https://pipedream.com/@dylburger/example-download-an-image-to-tmp-p_KwC2Ad/edit) downloads an image passed in the `image` field in the form request, saving it to the [`/tmp` directory](workflows/steps/code/nodejs/working-with-files/#the-tmp-directory).

 ```javascript
 const stream = require("stream");